Black Leaf Vegan: Creation

 Black Leaf Vegan was founded as a food truck by married couple Taria and Derrick Slack in spring 2021.
 Both Slacks were involved in education while also pursuing entrepreneurship.
-Derrick Slack was a teacher at Pike High School at the time, while Taria Slack, an education advocate, was elected to the on the Indianapolis Public Schools school board from 2019 to 2023.
+Derrick Slack was a teacher at Pike High School at the time, while Taria Slack, an education advocate, was elected to the Indianapolis Public Schools school board from 2019 to 2023.
 The Slacks went vegan 6 years prior for health reasons, after the death of Taria's mother, and had a goal of promoting healthier food options in the underserved neighborhood.
 When restaurants started closing due to the COVID-19 pandemic, the Slacks decided to open the food truck in their neighborhood.
 The Slacks have 3 daughters, all of whom work in the business and are also part owners—in order to promote generational wealth.

 In 2023, Black Leaf Vegan was awarded a $10,000 grant by The Coramino Fund, provided by Kevin Hart, who founded his own vegan restaurant chain.
 The Slacks stated that they were planning a podcast sharing their perspectives on business and healthy lifestyles.